1977 Russian flu

 The 1977 Russian flu was an influenza pandemic that was first reported by the Soviet Union in 1977 and lasted until 1979.
 The outbreak in northern China started in May 1977, slightly earlier than that in the Soviet Union.
-The pandemic mostly affected a population younger than 25 or 26 years of age, and resulted in approximately 700,000 deaths worldwide.
+The pandemic mostly affected a population younger than 25 or 26 years of age, and was described as mild.
 It was caused by an H1N1 flu strain which highly resembled a virus strain circulating worldwide from 1946 to 1957.
 Genetic analysis and several unusual characteristics of the 1977 Russian flu have prompted many researchers to say that the virus was released to the public through a laboratory accident, or resulted from a live-vaccine trial escape.

+The Russian flu first reached the United Kingdom in 1977, and the United States in January 1978.
+The first outbreak in the United States took place in Cheyenne, Wyoming, but more than 70% of those infected were students.
+The flu spread in schools and military bases throughout the United States, but most of those infected were below the age of 26.
+In the United States, the death rate in affected individuals was low.

 History of outbreak

 In May 1977, an outbreak of flu took place in northern China including Liaoning, Jilin and Tianjin.
 The strain was isolated and determined by Chinese researchers to be H1N1, which mostly affected students in middle and primary schools who lacked immunity to H1N1 virus.
 Clinical symptoms were relatively mild.
-Other areas in mainland China and British Hong Kong were also affected in the following months.
+Other areas in mainland China and Hong Kong were also affected in the following months.

 In the same year, the H1N1 strain was detected in Siberia shortly after the outbreak in China, and then spread rapidly across the Soviet Union, which was the first country to report the outbreak to the World Health Organization (the People's Republic of China was not a member of WHO until 1981).
 Therefore, the pandemic was named "Russian flu".

-In 1977, the Russian flu hit the United Kingdom.
+In 1977, Russian flu reached the United Kingdom.
 The virus reached the United States in January 1978.
-The first outbreak in the U.S was reported in a high school in Cheyenne, where the clinical attack rate was more than 70% but involved solely students.
-Even though infections were seen in schools and military bases throughout the U.S, there were few reports of infection in people older than 26, and the death rate in affected individuals was low.
+The first outbreak in the U.S. was reported in a high school in Cheyenne, where the clinical attack rate was more than 70% but involved solely students.
+Even though infections were seen in schools and military bases throughout the U.S., there were few reports of infection in people older than 26, and the death rate in affected individuals was low.

 Since late 1977, the H1N1 strain has begun to co-circulate with the H3N2 strain in humans, as seasonal flu.